Should I spend more on a dream kitchen?

 Should I pay more for kitchen tech?

-If you enjoy eating out a lot and don’t do much entertaining, you don’t have to spend loads on appliances.
+If you don’t often eat in or entertain at home, you don’t have to spend loads on appliances.
 But if you love to cook and regularly have guests round, you’ll want your dream kitchen to be kitted out with professional-grade appliances built to last.

-Invest in the kit you think you’ll use most.
-An oven that cleans itself perhaps, or a smart fridge-freezer that reminds you to get more milk?
-Get it right and you’ll wonder how you ever managed without them.
+Invest in the gadgets you think you’ll use most, such as an oven that cleans itself or a smart fridge-freezer with anti-freeze technology.
+Get the tech right to suit your lifestyle and you’ll wonder how you ever managed without it.

-Remember that premium appliances often have longer guarantees so you have peace of mind further down the line.
+Remember that premium appliances often have longer guarantees for you added peace of mind down the line.
 And no matter how you use your kitchen, you’ll save energy (and money) if you search out energy-efficient models.

 One of the big decisions is whether you opt for freestanding or built-in appliances.